Anna20041983/pands-project/README.md

 ## Description
 This project contains an analysis of the Fisher's Iris Data Set.
 The analysis is done by using plots and statistical measures in Python.

+## Background
+The Iris Data Set was created by R.A.
+Fisher and it is called the best well known data set with no missing values.
+It contains the data for 3 classes of Iris Flowers of 50 instances each.

 ## A list of items in the Pands-Project:
 1. Fisher's Iris Data Set
 2. Analysis of this data using Python as an analysis tool: